Texas Flood

 Texas Flood is the debut studio album by the American blues rock band Stevie Ray Vaughan and Double Trouble, released on June 13, 1983, by Epic Records.
 The album was named after a cover song featured on the album, "Texas Flood", which was first recorded by blues singer Larry Davis in 1958.
 Produced by the band and recording engineer Richard Mullen, Texas Flood was recorded in the space of three days at Jackson Browne's personal recording studio in Los Angeles.
 Vaughan wrote six of the album's ten tracks.

 Two singles, "Love Struck Baby" and "Pride and Joy", were released from the album.
 A music video was made for "Love Struck Baby" and received regular rotation on MTV in 1983.
 Texas Flood was reissued in 1999 with five bonus tracks, including an interview segment, studio outtake, and three live tracks recorded on September 23, 1983, at The Palace in Hollywood, California.
 The album was reissued again in 2013, with two CDs in celebration of the album's 30th anniversary.
 Disc 1 is the original album with one bonus track, "Tin Pan Alley".
 Disc 2 is selections from a previously unreleased concert recorded at Ripley's Music Hall in Philadelphia, Pennsylvania, on October 20, 1983, originally recorded for the King Biscuit Flower Hour radio program.

-Texas Flood received positive reviews, with critics praising the deep blues sound, and Vaughan’s songwriting, while some criticized the album for straying too far from mainstream rock.
+Texas Flood received positive reviews, with critics praising the deep blues sound, and Vaughan's songwriting, while some criticized the album for straying too far from mainstream rock.
 A retrospective review by AllMusic awarded it five out of five stars.
+In 2026, Texas Flood was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."